 Change in Margin vs Market Returns

 Our main interest is in what margin levels might say about overall market valuation.
 After a giant run up in margin debt, we should expect the market to underperform, since the selling pressure during a deleveraging will accelerate a market correction/crash.
-Below is the same chart as in Figure 4 above, only now with the 12-month returns of the stock market layered on top.
+Below is the same chart as above, only now with highlights showing periods of time where 1-year stock market returns have been negative.
+Notice that almost every peak in margin debt is followed by periods of negative market returns as margin debt unwinds.

 We generally look at valuation indicators via a ranking system based on the number of standard deviations that values are from the mean.
 We can create such a model using the available margin data here.
 This is identical to the chart in Figures 4 and 5, just now with horizontal bands showing the number of standard deviations from the mean.

-Per the model, the most recent data from April 30, 2022 shows total margin debt of $773B, a decrease of $144 billion over the prior twelve months, (0.34% of the value of the total US stock market).
-This decrease is 0.6 standard deviations below normal, indicating the stock market is currently Fairly Valued.
+Per the model, the most recent data from September 30, 2023 shows total margin debt of $681B, a decrease of $8 billion over the prior twelve months, (0.02% of the value of the total US stock market).
+This decrease is 0.18 standard deviations below normal, indicating stock market sentiment is currently Neutral.

 The below table cites all data and sources used in constructing the charts, or otherwise referred to, on this page.